 Prepare facilitators to ask children open-ended questions like: What do you notice?
 What might happen if...?
 Why do you think that is happening?
-You can also print out prompts like these and have them available at each station so that caregivers can ask children the same questions.
-Remind caregivers that children are not required to follow steps in any particular order or use a set amount of any of the supplies-they are free to experiment.
+You can also print out these prompts and have them available at each station so that caregivers can ask children the same questions.
+Remind caregivers that children are not required to visit every station; let them follow their interests.